-As a relatively new field, user experience design (UX design) is always growing and evolving.
+As a relatively new field, user experience design (UX design) and user interface design (UI design) continues to grow and evolve.
 Whether you’re getting ready to launch a career or are already well established in the UI/UX design world, it’s important to keep up with industry trends, learn new techniques, and find inspiration for your work.

 The sheer number of resources out there can be overwhelming, so we’ve curated a list of books, blogs, and podcasts covering a range of UX topics.
 By taking advantage of these resources, you can: